tugalsan/tugalsan/README.md

 - 👀 I’m interested in Java, webservices and robotics
 - 💞️ I’m looking to collaborate on Java
 - 📫 How to reach me tugalsan at gmail.com (I am not even checking weekly my personal email, just keep emailing)
 - 👶 And...
 I have two jobs and two babies.
+Hence, totally four childeren to attend to.
 So dont expect too much from me :..(

 For all projects:
 - All TGC_ classes are for GWT use only!